Your browser has turned off or is blocking Javascript.

 Vacuum and dry mop to remove dust and debris.

 Always vacuum and dust before cleaning your floors—debris can scratch your hardwoods and dust will turn into mud after you add your cleaning solution.
-Make sure your vacuum doesn’t have the brush roll on, then dust mop to pick up anything missed with our Quick Shine® Hardwood Floor Mop.
+Make sure your vacuum doesn’t have the brush roll on, then dust mop to pick up anything missed with our Quick Shine® Hard Surface Floor Mop.

 03